-Every year in Australia thousands of motor vehicle accidents are caused by wild animals or livestock wandering onto on our roads.
-These accidents with animals may be a result of a direct impact, or by swerving to avoid such an animal, and cause substantial damage to our vehicles and even personal injury.
+Unfortunately, wild animals and livestock are part and parcel of using roads in Australia - especially in rural areas.
+Every year in Australia thousands of motor vehicle accidents are caused by animals on our roads.
+These accidents with animals may be a result of a direct impact, or by swerving to avoid the animal, and can cause substantial damage to our vehicles and even result in serious injuries.
 Recently, three people were injured, one fatally, when the vehicle they were travelling in hit what was believed to be a horse carcass on the Bruce Highway near Bluewater.
 In response to the these accidents with animals the Environment Department has culled dozens of wild brumbies in the area.

 The NSW Roads and Maritime Services claim that 1 in 5 crashes on rural roads involve an animal, many of which have unfavourable consequences for the motorist.